acarteas/Teaching-MobileApps/projects/project 1/DesignDocument.md

 ## Usage
 Works like a standard calculator.
 When you hit equal any new number you type will "erase" the text field to let you type a new number.
 You can do math operations to a number after an equals
+Note: Using a symbol without hitting equal will just do the calculation for you.